Practicing self-custody comes with the burden of picking the right hardware wallet.

 So I chose BitBox02 as my main hardware wallet.

 Also, it’s always a good idea to have 2-3 spare devices readily available, so this is an opportunity to diversify.
-Not only for security purposes, but due to the fact that hardware components can break in the worst possible time.
-So having a plan B in the form of a spare hardware wallet is great for emergency recovery situations.
+Having a plan B in the form of a spare hardware wallet is great for emergency recovery situations.

 If you have any questions or comments about picking/setting up your hardware wallet, feel free to reach out.